Hyundai NEXO performance, top speed, motor

 - 2Range, CO2 & refuellingThe NEXO improves on existing hydrogen technology by delivering a 400 mile real-world range despite refuelling taking no longer than it does for a petrol car

-- 4Electric motor, drive & performance - currently readingThe NEXO isn’t as punchy as many electric cars, but it’s fast enough and delivers smooth, easy progress and a comfortable ride
+- 4Performance, motor & drive - currently readingThe NEXO isn’t as punchy as many electric cars, but it’s fast enough and delivers smooth, easy progress and a comfortable ride